American Spaces: Benjamin Franklin Library

 A grant from the Rockefeller Foundation allowed the ALA to survey library holdings across Latin America with an eye to building a library in Mexico City.
 The plan involved a commitment from the Mexican government for the construction of the building, originally two separate libraries (later pared down to two reading rooms in a single library) with the funding for books from private sources.
 As tensions rose in the lead up to World War II, the idea of creating U.S.-style libraries in Latin America aligned well with the U.S. Good Neighbor policy.
 Nelson Rockefeller, then leading Franklin D. Roosevelt's Office of the Coordinator of Inter-American Affairs (OIAA), saw the ALA's library plan his foundation had funded as a way to show concrete U.S. support to Mexico as a library would serve as a platform for American information programs to retain access to Latin American raw materials markets.
 The OIAA took over the funding originally offered by the Mexican government.
 Rockefeller saw the library envisioned for Mexico City as the first of many to be built in Latin America to fill the gap left by the flagging Alliance française.
 A contract between OIAA and ALA was signed in August 1941, purchasing a residence at Paseo de la Reforma 34.
 The library opened in April 1942.
 At the opening ceremony, the President of Mexico, Manuel Ávila Camacho gave remarks welcoming the library as an "embassy of ideas" restraining the "present day imperialisms."

 From the start the library proved very popular despite the fact that the library's initial collection of around 6,000 books were entirely in English.
 This success caused the OIAA to accelerate plans for further libraries in the region.
 The Biblioteca Americana de Nicaragua in Managua opened in October 1942 and the Biblioteca Artigas-Washington opened in Montevideo in 1943.
 The contract between the Department of State and the ALA for these three libraries was terminated at the end of 1946, handing sole control of the libraries to the U.S. Government.
 Three more branches of the Ben Franklin library were established in Monterrey, Guadalajara, and Puebla.
 In 1962, at the height of the Cuban Missile Crisis, the Guadalajara branch library was set on fire during a student demonstration.

 Cold War America Houses and American Centers

 American Centers are overseas U.S.-owned or -leased facilities that are apart from the local U.S. chancery or consulate and publicly accessible.
-The centers are manned by employees or the embassy or contracted staff supervised by U.S. diplomats.
+The centers are staffed by employees or the embassy or contracted staff supervised by U.S. diplomats.
 Following the end of World War II, American Centers were established in Allied-occupied areas of Germany, Austria, and Japan.